locationtech/udig-platform/docs/user/en/getting_started/walkthrough2/WMSandWFSIntegration.rst

 * Start uDig, from the menubar select :menuselection:`File --> New Map` to create a new map.

 * Make sure your local GeoServer is started and ready to go.

    You can run GeoServer from the Start menu.

   .. image:: images/10000000000000E60000008785B4FD09.png
     :width: 3.889cm
     :height: 2.281cm

 * Navigate to the GeoServer **Welcome** page: `http://localhost:8080/geoserver/ <http://localhost:8080/geoserver/>`_

-* Drag and Drop the :guilabel:`WMS 1.1.1 Capabilities` link on to your Map.
+* Drag and Drop the :guilabel:`WMS 1.1.1 Capabilities` link on to your :guilabel:`Layers` view.

   .. image:: images/10000000000001F60000022CE8FD80B1.png
     :width: 8.5cm